 3. Current Roof Condition

-The state of your roof before construction can make or break your quote.
-In some cases, your roof might need a superficial face lift, but if the condition is too poor due to water and other types of damage in the insulation and substrate materials, then this will hike up the bill.
+The state of your roof before a commercial roof replacement can make or break your quote.
+In some cases, your roof might need a superficial face lift, but if the condition is too poor due to water and other types of damage in the insulation and substrate materials, then this will hike up the replacement bill.
 The more damage to these materials, the more your contractors will have to strip from the roof, which adds labor and cost.

 4. Local Code Requirements

 Local codes can also affect your bill by requiring contractors to build roofs to a certain standard.
-These codes can mandate your use of fasteners in locations with extreme weather conditions, and they can limit your material options if your area requires a specific slope or aesthetic to your building.
+These can limit your material options if your area requires a specific slope or aesthetic to your building.

 After your roof has been replaced, you’ll have several warranty options, each varying in price.
 You’ll want to consider how cost-effective the roof warranty would actually be in the case that your roof sustains significant damage.

 Once your new roofing system is in place, your contractor should review with you the best maintenance plan for your building.
-Not quite a warranty, but a way to help reduce future costs related to your roof.
-By getting your roof inspected regularly (at least twice a year), your contractor can catch minor damage before it worsens beyond repair.
-This will extend your roof’s life so a replacement roof is not necessary for some time.
-After your roof replacement, you can consider signing up for a maintenance contract.
-While it might be another addition to your bill, in the long run it could save you money.
+By getting your roof inspected regularly (at least twice a year), your contractor can catch minor damage before it worsens.
+After your roof replacement, consider signing up for a maintenance contract, which can save you money in the long-run.

 Flat Roof Replacement Cost and Options

-Flat roofs are much simpler to maintain than sloped roofs due to their easy accessibility (the flat surface makes them easy to walk on).
+Flat roofs are much simpler to maintain than sloped roofs because they’re much more accessible.
 However, they do not have as long a lifetime as sloped roofs.
 Flat roofs have a life of approximately 15 years as opposed to a sloped roof’s 20- to 30-year lifespan.